Alex-F26/LilyGo-Arduino-Slideshow/README.md

 # Picture Slideshow on an ESP32 LilyGo T-display

 The code provided is an implementation of both portrait and landscape photos, choose whichever orientation suits your project best.

-# Image Conversions & Code Integration
+# Library Dependencies
 There are multiple ways to get your ESP32 to read and display your images, I chose to convert my images to .c files and pushing them to the screen using the TFT_eSPI.h library in the Arduino IDE.
+- To install this, open your Arduino IDE and go to the Library Manager (It looks like four vertical books on the left side)
+- Type in TFT_eSPI and download the one by Bodmer

-**Create Your Own Slideshow**
+# Create Your Own Slideshow - Tutorial #
 - Resize your images accordingly.
   - I used the [Microsoft PowerToys](https://apps.microsoft.com/detail/xp89dcgq3k6vld?hl=en-US&gl=US) app and resized my portrait images to 135x180 and landscapes to 180x135.
 - Convert to .c files.